torvalds/linux/Documentation/core-api/cachetlb.rst

 	translations for software managed TLB configurations.
 	The sparc64 port currently does this.

 Next, we have the cache flushing interfaces.
-In general, when Linux is changing an existing virtual-->physical mapping to a new value, the sequence will be in one of the following forms::
+In general, when GNU/Linux is changing an existing virtual-->physical mapping to a new value, the sequence will be in one of the following forms::